The 10 Commandments of Organised People

 Ok, let’s recap.
-To rid ourselves once and for all of this habit of procrastination and putting out fires, and finally be on the road to better productivity and effective home organization, we need to accept these fairly obvious principles that the born-organized woman lives by:
+To rid ourselves once and for all of this habit of procrastination and putting out fires, and finally be on the road to better productivity and effective home organisation, we need to accept these fairly obvious principles that the born-organised woman lives by:

 - begin with the end in mind.

 - make a place for everything and put things away when you are finished with them.

 - and last, but not least, determine to do important things first.